She's been messing up everything and pulling every evil string. Ladies and gentlemen...

 ... introducing Agatha Harkness!

 Yes, last week's episode of WandaVision confirmed a major fan theory that's been floating around since the very beginning.
 Nosy neighbor Agnes (played by Kathryn Hahn) is, in reality, another magic-user known as Agatha Harkness.
-She's behind the whole Westview debacle — including Pietro's Evan Peters-y arrival and all the mistakes going on inside the Hex — and what's worse: She killed poor Sparky!
+She's behind a good chunk of the strange goings-on within Westview — including Pietro's Evan Peters-y arrival and all the mistakes going on inside the Hex — and what's worse: She killed poor Sparky!

 She seems like a real nasty piece of work, but what do we really know about her, aside from that earworm-y and Munsters-inspired theme song?
 We know next to nothing about the character's MCU iteration, who feels more like a flat-out antagonist rather than the mysterious and wizened figure she is in Marvel's comics.
 Whether she will turn out to be a friend, foe, or something in between for Wanda, WandaVision's final episodes are undoubtedly going to be wild.